-3.1 Legal searches and reference to the Environment Agency website have identified the presence of a water abstraction borehole adjacent to Cur Lane in the extreme southern portion of the site.
-A further borehole is indicated as existing within the curtilage of a Severn Trent Water Limited's pumping station situated on the opposite side of Cur Lane to the site.
+3.1 Legal searches and reference to the Environment Agency website have identified the presence of a water abstraction borehole on the opposite side of Cur Lane beyond the extremity of the site.
+A further borehole is indicated as existing within the curtilage of a Severn Trent Water Limited's pumping station situated on the south side of Cur Lane to the site.
 Whilst not indicated on the Environment Agency website, Ordnance Survey mapping of the area indicates yet a further borehole some 200m along Cur Lane in a north-westerly direction; confirmation that this borehole is an abstraction borehole operated by Severn Trent Water Limited is awaited.

-- 3.2 Some areas of the southern portion of the site are within the Inner and Outer Source Protection Zones (Zones 1 and 2) associated with the boreholes.
+- 3.2 Some areas of the northern portion of the site are within the Inner and Outer Source Protection Zones (Zones 1 and 2) associated with the boreholes.
 Construction method statements will be necessary for works within these zones but it is not anticipated that the boreholes will create a significant constraint to development.
-To the contrary, removal of agricultural land and the associated use of fertilizers close to a water abstraction borehole could be considered beneficial. - 3.3 Preliminary enquiries of Severn Trent Services Limited have identified a water main crossing the southern portion of the site from north-east to south-west.
-The main is 450mm diameter and sits within a ten metre wide easement.
-It is anticipated to be a substantial supply main serving the Redditch area and diversion is not considered to be a viable option. - 3.4 In respect of the total potential development, an application has been submitted to Severn Trent Water Limited for an area-wide modelling exercise to establish the likely reinforcement works necessary to serve the development.
-Irrespective of the outcome of the modelling exercise, it is probable that reinforcement works will be carried out on a phased basis linked to the phasing of the residential development. - 3.5 Confirmation of the availability of supplies to serve the first phase of the development is awaited from Severn Trent Water Limited.
-It is felt unlikely that a service will be taken from the 450mm diameter main through the site and, consequently, it is assumed that reinforcement of the local network may be necessary; as is invariably the case with edge of town developments.
+To the contrary, removal of agricultural land and the associated use of fertilizers close to a water abstraction borehole could be considered beneficial. - 3.3 Legal and preliminary enquiries of Severn Trent Services Limited have identified a water main crossing the northern portion of the site from south-east to north-west.
+The main is 700mm diameter and sits within a ten metre wide easement.
+It is anticipated to be a substantial supply main serving the Redditch area and diversion is not considered to be a viable option. - 3.4 From legal searches of an adjacent site, another water main can be surmised as crossing the site, albeit its precise location can not be determined as the land is unregistered and wayleave/easement deeds have yet to be unearthed.
+The main may possibly be the water abstraction main running from the nearby borehole to Severn Trent Water Limited's pumping station.
+Further enquiries of Severn Trent Water Limited and on site investigation will be necessary to determine its exact location. - 3.5 In respect of the total potential development, an application has been submitted to Severn Trent Water Limited for an area-wide modelling exercise to establish the likely reinforcement works necessary to serve the development.
+Irrespective of the outcome of the modelling exercise, it is probable that reinforcement works will be carried out on a phased basis linked to the phasing of the residential development.

-3.6 A network of new mains will be positioned within the footpaths, verges, open spaces and public areas to distribute water and provide fire hydrants throughout the first phase of the development.
+- 3.6 Confirmation of the availability of supplies to serve the first, and subsequent phases of the development is awaited from Severn Trent Water Limited.
+It is felt unlikely that a service will be taken from the 700mm diameter main through the site and, consequently, it is assumed that reinforcement of the local network may be necessary; as is invariably the case with edge of town developments. - 3.7 A network of new mains will be positioned within the footpaths, verges, open spaces and public areas to distribute water and provide fire hydrants throughout the second phase of the development.